EngyRefaai/58-Hackerrank-SQL-Challenges/README.md

-# 58-hackerrank-sql-challenges
+#58 HackerRank SQL Challenges
-A collection of 58 SQL challenges solved from HackerRank , ranging from simple SELECT statements to complex joins, aggregations, and subqueries.
+A collection of 58 SQL challenges solved from A collection of SQL challenges solved from [HackerRank](https://www.hackerrank.com/domains/sql).
+, covering everything from simple SELECT statements to complex joins, aggregations, and subqueries.

+The solutions are organized by challenge type and include direct links to both the original problem and the corresponding SQL solution file in this repository.

 ## Domains